finos/pylegend/README.md

 # PyLegend

-PyLegend is a python library featuring:
+PyLegend is aimed to be a python library featuring:

 1. Pandas API to SQL transpiler
 2. Pushdown execution on Legend

+<b> -- Library is under active development -- </b>

 ## Contributing
 For any questions, bugs or feature requests please open an [issue](https://github.com/finos/pylegend/issues).